CP Factor Model for Dynamic Tensors

 In this paper, we develop a new estimation procedure, named as {\bf H}igh-{\bf O}rder {\bf P}rojection {\bf E}stimators (HOPE), for TFM-cp in \eqref{model}.
-The procedure includes a warm-start initialization using a newly developed composite principle component analysis (cPCA), and an iterative simultaneous orthogonalization scheme to refine the estimator.
-The procedure is designed to take the advantage of the special structure of TFM-cp whose autocovairance tensor has a specific CP structure with components close to orthogonal and of a high-order coherence in a multiplicative form.
+The procedure includes a warm-start initialization using a newly developed composite principal component analysis (cPCA), and an iterative simultaneous orthogonalization scheme to refine the estimator.
+The procedure is designed to take the advantage of the special structure of TFM-cp whose autocovariance tensor has a specific CP structure with components close to being orthogonal and of a high-order coherence in a multiplicative form.
 The proposed cPCA takes advantage of this feature so the initialization is better than using random projection initialization often used in generic CP decomposition algorithms.
 The refinement step makes use of the multiplicative coherence again and is better than the alternating least squares, the iterative projection algorithm \citep{han2020iterative}, and other forms of the high order orthogonal iteration (HOOI) \citep{de2000, liu2014, zhang2018tensor}.
 Our theoretical analysis provides details of these improvements.

 In the theoretical analysis, we establish statistical upper bounds on the estimation errors of the factor loading vectors for the proposed algorithms.
-The cPCA yields useful and good initial estimators with less restrictive conditions and the iterative algorithm provides fast statistical error rates under weak conditions, than the generic CP decomposition algorithms.
+The cPCA yields useful and good initial estimators with less restrictive conditions, and the iterative algorithm provides faster statistical error rates under weaker conditions than the generic CP decomposition algorithms.
 For cPCA, the number of factors $r$ can increase with the dimensions of the tensor time series and is allowed to be larger than $\max_k d_k$.
-We also derive the statistical guarantees of the iterative algorithm to the settings where the tensor is (sufficiently) undercomplete ($r \ll \min_k d_k$).
-It is worth noting that the iterative refinement algorithm has much sharper statistical error upper bounds than the cPCA initial estimators.
+We also derive the statistical guarantees of the iterative algorithm under the settings where the tensor is (sufficiently) undercomplete ($r \ll \min_k d_k$).
+It is worth noting that the iterative refinement algorithm has much sharper upper bounds for the statistical error than the cPCA initial estimators.